mamedev/mame/3rdparty/SDL2/docs/README-winrt.md

     SDL_GetPerformanceFrequency(), etc.)
   * file I/O via SDL_RWops
   * mouse input  (unsupported on Windows Phone)
-  * audio, via a modified version of SDL's XAudio2 backend
+  * audio, via SDL's WASAPI backend (if you want to record, your app must have "Microphone" capabilities enabled in its manifest, and the user must not have blocked access.
+Otherwise, capture devices will fail to work, presenting as a device disconnect shortly after opening it.)
   * .DLL file loading.
 Libraries *MUST* be packaged inside applications.
 Loading anything outside of the app is not supported.
   * system path retrieval via SDL's filesystem APIs
   * game controllers.
 Support is provided via the SDL_Joystick and SDL_GameController APIs, and is backed by Microsoft's XInput API.
+Please note, however, that Windows limits game-controller support in UWP apps to, "Xbox compatible controllers" (many controllers that work in Win32 apps, do not work in UWP, due to restrictions in UWP itself.)
   * multi-touch input
   * app events.
 SDL_APP_WILLENTER* and SDL_APP_DIDENTER* events get sent out as appropriate.